 Writing a Comprehensive Product Requirements Specification Document: The Right Approach

-Though there is no universal approach to preparing a product specification sheet, there are a few rules and common ways to do it right the first time.
+Though there’s no universal approach to preparing a product specification sheet, there are a few rules and common ways to do it right for the first time.

 #1 Keep it logical and organized